influxdata/docs-v2/content/v2.0/reference/key-concepts/table-structure.md

 - **Annotation rows:** include the following rows: #group, #datatype, and #default.
 - **Header row:** describes the data labels for each column in a row.
-- **Data columns:** include the following columns: annotation, result, and table.
+- **Data columns:** includes the following columns: annotation, result, and table.
 - **Data rows:** all rows that contain time series data.
 For details about the type of data stored in InfluxDB, see [InfluxDB data elements](/v2.0/reference/key-concepts/data-elements/).
 - **Group keys** modify output tables in Flux by grouping records that share common values in specified columns.
-Learn more about [how group keys shapes your data](/v2.0/query-data/guides/group-data/#example-grouping-operations).
+Learn more about [grouping your data with Flux](/v2.0/query-data/guides/group-data/).

 For specifications on the InfluxDB 2.0 table structure, see [Tables](/v2.0/reference/annotated-csv/#tables).